eclipse-pde/eclipse.pde/docs/User_Guide.md

 *   API Tooling - Tooling to assist API documentation and maintenance
 *   Build - Ant-based tools and scripts to automate build processes

-Discover the latest features in the What's New section.

 **PDE UI**

 PDE UI provides editors, wizards, launchers, views, and other tools to create a fully-featured environment to develop and deploy Eclipse plug-ins, fragments, features, update sites, RCP products, and OSGi bundles.